-In the Early Years, the children begin to learn the actions to stories that they listen to and become familiar with.
+In Reception the children begin to learn the actions to stories that they listen to and become familiar with.
 They are able to follow a story map and will quite often begin to attempt their own story maps.
 The Talk4writing approach suggests the following list of books to promote good story telling skills.